SpartaSci/bible/wireless/WLAN - wifi/IEEE 802.11.md

 There are 3 possible attacks on Power Saving:
 - attacker can **spoof on behalf of the AP the TIM message**: client could think there is no data for itself and therefore it can go to sleep
 - attacker **forges management synchronization packets**, this will cause the client to fall out of synchronization with the AP
-- attacker **spoofs itself on behalf of the client**, AP will send data while the client is sleeping.
-Meaning that the attacker will forge the message that the specific attacked node is not sleeping, when in reality it is, therefore, packets directed to it will not be processed.
+- attacker **spoofs itself on behalf of the client**:

-The attacker impersonates the victim station, this is possible as it only needs to know the AP and the victim MAC address.
+	- The attacker impersonates the victim station, this is possible as it only needs to know the AP and the victim MAC address.
-The attacker keeps **injecting false Power Management frames** with the bit set to 1, therefore the AP believes the victim is in sleep mode and starts buffering the packets.
+	- *client sleeping*:  Meaning that the attacker will forge the message that the specific attacked node is not sleeping, when in reality it is, therefore, AP will send data while the client is sleeping. **packets** directed to it **will not be processed**.
-The AP sends a **beacon** frames with the **TIM** to signal the victim node to wake up, but the victim **ignores** those TIMs since it is **not in power management**
+	- *client not sleeping*:  The attacker keeps injecting false Power Management frames with the bit set to 1, therefore the AP believes the victim is in sleep mode and **starts buffering** the packets.
+The AP sends a beacon frames with the TIM to signal the victim node to wake up, but the victim **ignores TIMs** since it is not in power management

 In conclusion:
 - DoS attacks in 802.11 are very plausible with existing equipment